Image of teen struggling with mental health support

 • Substance Use: Experimentation with drugs or alcohol is often a coping mechanism for underlying mental health problems.

-• Physical Symptoms: Unexplained headaches, stomachaches, or other physical complaints may have a psychological basis.
+• Physical Symptoms: Unexplained headaches, stomachaches, or other physical complaints may have a psychological basis ranging from depression to eating disorders or any number of other issues.

 Our Approach at Simply Teens Outpatient

 At Simply Teens Outpatient, we offer a range of services designed to support the mental health of teenagers.
-Our programs are tailored to meet the unique needs of each teen, ensuring they receive the most effective care and additional resources.
+Our programs are tailored to meet the unique mental health needs of each teen, ensuring these young adults receive the most effective care and additional resources.

 Intensive Outpatient Program (IOP)

-Our IOP provides a structured environment for teens to receive intensive therapy while continuing to live at home and attend school.
+Our Intensive Outpatient Program (IOP) provides a structured environment for teens to receive intensive therapy while continuing to live at home and attend school.
 This program includes individual therapy, group therapy, family therapy, and holistic approaches to promote overall well-being.

 Dialectical Behavior Therapy (DBT)

-Our DBT program helps teens struggling with emotional dysregulation, self-harm, and suicidal ideation.
+Our Dialectical Behavior Therapy (DBT) program helps teens struggling with emotional dysregulation, self-harm, and suicidal ideation.
 Through individual therapy, skills training groups, and family involvement, we equip teens with the tools they need to manage their emotions and build healthier relationships.

 Family and Parent Support